Disproof of a conjecture by Erd\H{o}s and Guy on the crossing number of hypercubes: Proof of Theorem

 \section{Proof of Theorem \ref{Theorem main theorem}}

 In this section, we prove Theorem \ref{Theorem main theorem} by constructing a drawing, denoted $\Gamma_n$, of $Q_n$ with the desired crossings for every integer $n\geq 5$.
-The constructions of the drawing $\Gamma_n$ are different according to $n\equiv 1\pmod 2$ or not.
-Hence, we shall introduce the constructions of $\Gamma_n$ in Subsection 3.1 and Subsection 3.2 accordingly.
-In Subsection 3.3, we need to verify that the constructed drawing $\Gamma_n$ has the desired number of crossings.
+The constructions of the drawing $\Gamma_n$ are different according to the parity of $n$.
+Hence, we shall introduce the constructions of $\Gamma_n$ in Subsection 3.1 and Subsection 3.2.
+In Subsection 3.3, we verify the constructed drawing $\Gamma_n$ has the desired number of crossings.